Customized Training - 2 to 5 Days

 Consider this Scenario:

-You feel that your group is fairly experienced in using Altium Designer.
+You feel that your group is pretty experienced in using Altium Designer.
 Like most designers, the path well-worn is the safe path to take.
-What about those features that you know exist yet aren't being used because of the time investment in learning them?
-Or what about those features that you may not even be aware of, such as SI (signal integrity) analysis, the SPICE simulator, collaborative PCB, auto-routing, back drill, wiring/cable drawing, etc.?
+What about those features you know exist yet aren't being used because of the time investment in learning them?
+Or what about features you may not even be aware of, such as SI (signal integrity) analysis, the SPICE simulator, collaborative PCB, auto-routing, back drill, wiring/cable drawing, etc.?

 For Best Practice and Maximizing Reuse Concept